 The use of social media is an excellent marketing tool if used wisely, but in the wrong hands, it can be severely damaging.
 Fortunately, most financial planners worth their salt know better than to post pics of wild bachelor parties to Instagram or to weigh in with controversial political views on Facebook.

-These tips will help you to develop social media policies which can leverage your brand efficiently while also ensuring legally compliant use by your employees.
+These tips will help you to develop social media policies that can leverage your brand efficiently while also ensuring legally compliant use by your employees.

 Many brains make good decisions